maria8719/week8-react-testing-lab/README.md

 <strong>Note:</strong> Queries are the methods that Testing Library gives you to find elements on the page.
 There are several <a href="https://testing-library.com/docs/queries/about/">types of queries</a> ("get", "find", "query"); the difference between them is whether the query will throw an error if no element is found or if it will return a Promise and retry.

+## Testing Library Functions

+The RTL has a good many functions to test React compoments and takes time to understand how to use most of them.
+A good reference is the <a href="https://testing-library.com/docs/react-testing-library/cheatsheet">cheatsheet</a> provided on the website.